-Financial year Nature of matters of non-compliance ir in which it first arose Progress made in clearing / resolving the matter Irregular expenditure: Procurement and contract management: Tax Clearance 2011/12 The Provincial Parliament has developed and introduced certificates the use of a transaction checklist, that requires officials in the procurement and payment process to sign off on listed Background: requirements to ensure compliance is met prior to the In terms of Regulation 16 of the Preferential Procurement Policy Framework, "No contract conclusion of the transaction. may be awarded to a person who has failed to submit an original Tax Clearance Certificate from the South African Revenue Services (SARS) certifying that the taxes of that person to be in order or that suitable arrangement have been made with SARS".
+Nature of matters of non-compliance Financial year in which it first arose Progress made in clearing / resolving the matter Irregular expenditure: Procurement and contract management: Tax Clearance certificates Background: In terms of Regulation 16 of the Preferential Procurement Policy Framework, "No contract may be awarded to a person who has failed to submit an original Tax Clearance Certificate from the South African Revenue Services (SARS) certifying that the taxes of that person to be in order or that suitable arrangement have been made with SARS".
 This is further enhanced by paragraph 6.1 of Practice note 8 of 2007/08, issued by the National Treasury, indicating that the entities must be in possession of an original tax clearance certificate for all price quotations exceeding the value of R30 000 (VAT included).
 Finding: Tax clearance certificates could not be submitted/found for goods and services procured from three service providers, with whom transactions above the value of R30 000 were concluded.
 The transactions concluded for each of the respective financial years were considered irregular.
+2011/12 The Provincial Parliament has developed and introduced the use of a transaction checklist, that requires officials in the procurement and payment process to sign off on listed requirements to ensure compliance is met prior to the conclusion of the transaction.